MissingMaps/blog/2022-08-17-MapSwipe-change-detection-analysis-in-response-to-Cyclıne-Batsirai-Madagascar-2022.md

 In the spring 2021, MSF created six projects of this type to identify where buildings were in rural areas to help plan its activities in southern Madagascar.
 With the results, MSF set up HOT Tasking Manager projects and with Missing Maps volunteers mapped buildings and residential areas throughout the following months.

-#### MapSwipe New Project Type (Change Detection)
+#### MapSwipe new project type: Change Detection

-A new project type allows detection of flooding and building damage to be identified remotely.
+The new project type allows detection of flooding and building damage to be identified remotely.

 This new function allows users to compare two satellite images and indicate areas of change.
 For this context, one image before the cyclone and one after the cyclone were used and users were asked if flooding and building damage could be seen.

-#### How this new Project type was used in Madagascar
+#### How this new project type was used in Madagascar

-This new project type was used in two areas - Mananjary and Mahanoro, East Madagascar which were heavily affected by the cyclone.
+This new project type was used in two areas - Mananjary and Mahanoro, East Madagascar, which had been heavily affected by the cyclone.
 The users compared two satellite images, one before the cyclone and one after the cyclone.

-Once the projects were created each task only took a couple of days to be completed which allowed a quick response to the cyclone.
-Once individual tasks were completed geo analysis was performed on the MapSwipe data to individual buildings and places of interest which have been affected by either flooding or damage.
+Once the projects were created, each task only took a couple of days to be completed, which allowed a quick response to the cyclone.
+Once individual tasks were completed, geo analysis was performed on the MapSwipe data to individual buildings and places of interest, which have been affected by either flooding or damage.

-These maps were sent to the Head of Mission of these projects to then be used to plan humanitarian assistance to the affected areas.
+The MSF Missing Maps team sent these maps to the Head of Mission of the projects in Madagascar, where the field team then used them to plan humanitarian assistance to the affected areas.

 <figure>